 It is critical for a board to seek an experienced, third-party provider who can not only illustrate the full breadth and depth of its solvency analysis capabilities through a comprehensive and extensive list of clients but also have the ability to defend their opinion in the event of future litigation.
 A good solvency analysis will provide a board with the third-party provider’s opinion that reasonably concludes as to whether a company is solvent and will have adequate capital in a leveraged financing transaction.

 Every solvency opinion is subject to a unique analysis since the solvency opinion is – by definition – only applicable to one, single, unique business entity.
-No “hard and fast” rules of thumb apply to completing a solvency analysis.
+No “hard and fast” rules of thumb apply to complete a solvency analysis.
 Each company has its own weaknesses and vulnerabilities, and boards of directors need to ensure the solvency opinion provider they select has fully accounted for them in developing an opinion.

 Capital Adequacy Opinions

 In addition to providing a solvency opinion, VRC will often provide a capital adequacy opinion (also referred to as a capital surplus opinion).
 In many states, when a company contemplates a repurchase of stock or payment of a special dividend to shareholders, some state statutes require that the enterprise demonstrate that it would not be left with impaired par capital.
 VRC provides an opinion as to whether the fair value of a company’s assets exceeds the company’s liabilities by an amount in excess of a proposed repurchase or special dividend payment and the par value of the stock.